ShawngM532/Rust-IDS/README.md

 For now you can test it with Nmap Scanning the specific IP address and port for your own Home Lab that you want to protect.

-## Current version scans for NMAP scans and logs everything into a log.txt file
+### Current version scans for NMAP scans and logs all the detected IP addresses and its ports into a log.txt file